mndys/lit-loom/README.md

 pnpm start
 ```

+> [!NOTE]
-This will generate a merged MP3 file with the specified metadata and cover image.
+> This will generate a merged MP3 file with the specified metadata and cover image in the `src/output` directory.

 ## License